sirAlexander/shikanga-spring-io/restful-web-services/notes.md

 - Create a Post for a User - `POST /users/{id}/posts`
 - Retrieve details of a Post - `GET /users/{id}/posts/{post_id}`

-- HATEOS - Hypermedia as the Engine of Application State
+- HATEOAS - Hypermedia as the Engine of Application State
--
+- Internationalization - i18n

-28. Step 15 00 -Adding dependency for validation
+33. Step 19 - Context Negotiation - Implementing Support for XML